dangyenlinhh/hotelBooking_Analysis/README.md

 The data is originally from the article [Hotel Booking Demand Dataset](https://www.sciencedirect.com/science/article/pii/S2352340918315191), written by Nuno Antonio, Ana Almeida, and Luis Nunes for Data in Brief, Volume 22, February 2019.

 The data I used in this project was adjusted by Th.S Doan Thi Tram.

+# Task 1: Data Preparation

+Bỏ ảnh tableau prep vào

+liệt kê làm gì

+# Task 2: Data Visualization and Storytelling

+### Objectives
+- Develop a dashboard
+- Analyze the results and provide recommendations to clients.

+## Result

+Summary of the target of the hotel
+# ảnh 1

+Let's start with observation-created dashboards illustrating booking and cancellation trends, analyzing cancellation reasons, and providing forecasts for the upcoming year.

+# ảnh 2

+The data set includes bookings from July 2015 to the end of August 2017.
+In order to provide an overview of the hotel's business situation during the year, the above dashboard was built to provide some information :

+- The rate of total booking of City Hotel and Resort Hotel.
+- The number of cancellation rates and confirmation rates.